MozillaReality/WebXR-emulator-extension/README.md

 ## Status

 - Based on [WebXR device API draft issued on 10 October 2019](https://www.w3.org/TR/webxr/)
-- No precise device emulation yet
+- No device specific emulation yet
 - Supports only trigger primary button, not other buttons
 - Supports only VR, not AR yet